iwnnay/text-story-game-engine/README.md

     localDataProvider = new Local(data);

+Finally create the game

+    const game = new GameEngine(localDataProvider, 'startLocationName');

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.